google/googleapis.dart/generated/googleapis/README.md

 #### Identity and Access Management (IAM) API - iam v1

- Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls. *Note:* This API is tied to the IAM service account credentials API ( iamcredentials.googleapis.com).
-Enabling or disabling this API will also enable or disable the IAM service account credentials API.
+Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.

 Official API documentation: https://cloud.google.com/iam/

 #### IAM Service Account Credentials API - iamcredentials v1

- Creates short-lived credentials for impersonating IAM service accounts. *Note:* This API is tied to the IAM API (iam.googleapis.com).
-Enabling or disabling this API will also enable or disable the IAM API.
+Creates short-lived credentials for impersonating IAM service accounts.
+To enable this API, you must enable the IAM API (iam.googleapis.com).

 Official API documentation: https://cloud.google.com/iam/docs/creating-short-lived-service-account-credentials